Soldier receives world's first penis-and-scrotum transplant

 Surgeons in South Africa performed the first successful penis transplant in 2014.
 A man who lost his penis to cancer became the first US penis transplant recipient in 2016.
 The Johns Hopkins operation is groundbreaking for also involving the transplant of the scrotum.

-The Johns Hopkins team consisted of nine plastic surgeons and two urological surgeons.
-The operation, performed in Baltimore, lasted 14 hours and took place on March 26.
+The Johns Hopkins team consisted of nine plastic surgeons and two urological surgeons (some members of the same surgical team were responsible for a rare double-arm transplant in 2012 for a soldier wounded in Iraq.).
+The genital operation, performed in Baltimore, lasted 14 hours and took place on March 26.
 The organ came from a deceased donor.

 The complex surgery is called a "vascularized composite allotransplantation" and requires transplanting skin, muscles and tendons, nerves, bone and blood vessels.